thomas-fossati/ietf-101-hackathon/testbed/README.md

 - `SERVER_DOMAIN_DOWNLINK_CONFIG`

 If a key is empty, the configuration for the corresponding link/direction is skipped.

+The names of the variables refer to which link & direction the configuration applies to.
+(Refer to the pic on top of this page if you feel lost with the naming convention.)

 Example (see also `config/ex1.conf`):
 ```